wdporter/i-am-that-vuepress/15-the-jnani/readme.md

 **Q:**&ensp;It cannot be so bad!
 I exist in your world as you exist in mine.

 **M:**&ensp;You have no evidence of my world.
-You are completely wrapped up in the world of your own makeïng.
+You are completely wrapped up in the world of your own making.

 **Q:**&ensp;I see.
 Completely, but — hopelessly?

-**M:**&ensp;Within the prison of your world appears a man who tells you that the world of painful contradictions which you have creäted is neither continuöus nor permanent, and is based on a misapprehension.
+**M:**&ensp;Within the prison of your world appears a man who tells you that the world of painful contradictions which you have created is neither continuous nor permanent, and is based on a misapprehension.
 He pleads with you to get out of it by the same way which you got into it.
 You got into it by forgetting what you are and you will get out of it by knowing yourself as you are.

 **Q:**&ensp;In what way does it affect the world?

 **M:**&ensp;When you are free of the world, you can do something about it.
 As long as you are a prisoner of it, you are helpless to change it.
-On the contrary, whatever you do will aggravate the situätion.
+On the contrary, whatever you do will aggravate the situation.

 **Q:**&ensp;Righteousness will set me free.